bhuisgen/zabbix-docker/README.md

 ## Introduction

-Zabbix-docker is an agent which monitors a docker engine, getting his metrics and sending them directly to a Zabbix server or a Zabbix proxy.
-You can monitor a single docker engine or a swarm cluster.
+Zabbix-docker is an standalone agent which monitors a docker host engine, getting and sending his metrics to a zabbix server or proxy as trapper items.
+It can monitor swarm metrics too if the node is detected as the current swarm leader.

 ## Setup